webzcom/Flying_Monkeyz_HTTP_Port_Scanner/README.md

 - Modes are set by true/false values in the configuration

 SHORT SCAN SETTINGS:
-- - Short Scan: Scans the most common ports from list of which there are several.
+- Short Scan: Scans the most common ports from a common ports list of which there are several you can choose from.
--
-Common Ports Lists:
-- There are several common ports lists that are available in the code like the Web Cam Ports list.
-- Enable a ports list by uncommenting out the line of code for the list you want to use, comment out any other ports list lines.
-- Be carefule when selecting large port lists.
-Each ports adds an additional loop and can affect your Monkey Launcher timing calculations
-- See the Monkey Launcher documentation for more information on impact of ports lists on batch launching of Monkeyz.

-- A short list w/ port 80, 81, 8080 only for use with mass scan to speed it up then a longer list "80,443,5000,8080,32400,554,88,81,555,7447,8554,7070,10554,6667,8081,8090"
-- I've added addtional common ports lists like web cameras which you can uncomment to enable.
-- arrCommonPorts: Holds the array of common ports created from the list.
+- There are other scan settings but they are not ready for prime time.
+Just use the Short Scan.
 - Long Scan: Scans all the ports from 1 to 65536
 - Mass Scan: Runs a short scan on all IP addresses in the target IP's subnet
 - Note: If you run a mass scan, you'll need to set both Long and Short Scans to False until I can fix the code.